What to do if you think you have an eye emergency?

 Most eye tests take place routinely, and as well as measuring the focus and advising on glasses, the health of the eyes are examined to identify anything that is obviously out of the ordinary.

-Occasionally, eye health problems can occur that seem to need more urgent attention or emergency care.
+Occasionally, eye health problems may need more urgent attention or emergency care.
 These can include symptoms such as:

-• Sudden changes in vision, including new flashes or new floating spots or strands
+• - Sudden changes in vision, including new flashes, floating spots or strands

-What to do if you think you have an eye emergency
+What not to do with an eye emergency?

 Care plans for complete peace of mind